-A living eulogy marks our appreciation or gratitude for someone who has powerfully and positively contributed to the quality of our lives.
+A living eulogy celebrates our love, appreciation and gratitude for someone who has powerfully and positively contributed to our life.
 As its title implies, it's a form of tribute speech celebrating a person before they die, rather than afterwards.

-The decision to give one usually arises from one of these three circumstances:
+The decision to prepare one usually arises from one of these three circumstances:

-To make the experience more vivid or real, people are asked to imagine themselves at their own funeral listening to the speeches.
+To make the experience of writing their eulogy more vivid or real, people are asked to imagine themselves at their own funeral listening to the speeches.

 How many times have you regretted NOT telling or showing a person how much they meant to you?

 Perhaps you felt too shy and awkward.
 Perhaps the moment never naturally arose or maybe you felt the person you wanted to share your feelings with wasn't open to receiving them.

 Or perhaps you were self absorbed, caught in the theatre of your own life, and unable to see, appreciate or admit what had been given you?